alephium/www/src/content/blog/Welcome-to-Alephium-ALPH-48dfb72aa458/index.md

 ---
-title: '🚀 Welcome to Alephium (ALPH) !'
+date: 2022-01-10 13:52:06.799000+00:00

-description: 'Here’s all the information you need to get started with Alephium !
-And if that’s not enough, come talk to us on Discord, Telegram or…'
+description: Here’s all the information you need to get started with Alephium !
+And if that’s not enough, come talk to us on Discord, Telegram or…
-date: 2022-01-10T13:52:06.799Z
+featuredImage: image_f62e45da8a.jpeg
+title: 🚀 Welcome to Alephium (ALPH) !
 ---

 ### 🚀 **Welcome to Alephium (ALPH)**